antifacheck161/fake-antifa-twitter/BAD-AFA-list.md

-Accounts that are currently branded as non-antifa had previous posed as antifa on their account.
+Users that are currently branded as non-antifa had previous posed as antifa on their account.

 | Handle               | ID                  | Status                   |
 | -------------------- | ------------------- | ------------------------ |